ernestomederos/Cvpage/README.md

  #### <p>
 Professor with more than 8 years of experience teaching the "language of Cervantes" to hundreds of students from all over the world.
 A Communications Generalist, bringing forth knowledge from a variety of communication sectors.
-Knowledgeable and experienced in various political and economical philosophies and passionate about culture and language.
+Knowledgeable and experienced in various political and economical philosophies and passionate about culture, language and informatics.
 Bringing forth a motivated attitude and a variety of powerful skills.
 Committed to utilizing my skills to further the mission of a company.
 Adept at making key decisions and working with other professionals to achieve goals and solve problems. </p>

 > ### Education